dannywillems/dannywillems.github.io/index.md

     Constantly requiring to be in an intellectually stimulating environment.
     <br />
-    Regarding my personality, I am a curious person, I appreciate debating respectfully and I am often wrong.
+    Regarding my personality, I am a curious person, I appreciate debating respectfully.
+I am often wrong and make a lot of mistakes.
 I qualify myself as a social introvert, even though people think I am an extrovert.
 I enjoy being surrounded by self-minded and respectful people, but I need to be in my world more than the average.